Archive for January 15, 2012

 The Ron Paul candidacy

 Republican presidential candidate Ron Paul has created a great deal of controversy with his libertarian views.
 He has caused much turmoil both in the conservative camp and among liberals.
 It appears however, that only liberals are willing to talk about his views.
 The fact that so many of his views are also espoused by true liberals illustrates how the far right is sometimes nearly indistinguishable from the far left.
-Several respected liberal writers have taken up the issue, but ...
+Several respected liberal writers have taken up the issue, but the ...
 Full Story

 POGO criticizes defense spending

 Obama’s and Panetta’s Spending Plan Reassures Defense Contractors, But What About Taxpayers?
-Statement of Danielle Brian, Executive Director, Project On Government Oversight President Obama and Secretary of Defense Leon Panetta may have said a lot of the right things today when outlining the need to rein in military spending—they’ll get no argument from us on the need to move beyond the Pentagon’s out-of-date Cold War ...
+Statement of Danielle Brian, Executive Director, Project On Government Oversight President Obama and Secretary of Defense Leon Panetta may have said a lot of the right things today when outlining the need to rein in military spending—they’ll get no argument from us on the need to move beyond the Pentagon’s out-of-date Cold War mentality.
+But beyond the ...
 Full Story

 Death Threats for Climate Scientists